karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

  <span class='terminal'>python OSSL_mlmodel.py \"/local/path/to/docs-local/OSSL/model_ossl.json\"</span>

- For Windows you need to state with the full path to the [conda virtual environment](../../libspectrosupport/spectrosupport-OSSL-anaconda) (not only "python" as for MacOS and Linux):
+ For Windows you need to state the full path to the [conda virtual environment](../../libspectrosupport/spectrosupport-OSSL-anaconda) (not only "python" as for MacOS and Linux):

  <span class='terminal'>\"X:/Local/path/to/anaconda3/envs/ossl_py38a/python.exe\" OSSL_mlmodel.py \"/local/path/to/model_ossl.json\"</span>